oberger4711/vstab/README.md

 Video stabilizer that smoothes camera motion.

 ## Setup
+Built on Linux but may work on windows (somehow).

 Requirements:
 * OpenCV built with contrib modules (this requires building it from source)
 * Ceres